 - Ceiling fan/light combinations that are Energy Star-qualified are more than 50 percent more efficient than non-Energy Star fans and will save you money on energy costs as well as reduce greenhouse gases.

 Our goal is to help educate our customers in Hamel, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about furnace efficiency and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about furnace efficiency and other HVAC topics, visit our blog.